Whether you are a blogger or a business owner, a user-friendly website is a seed you plant to grow the brand name.

 A great way to start a script is by preparing an introductory section.
 Here, you may want to take a friendly approach and help the participants ease into the process.
 After all, you are testing the website and not the users!

-Anyhow, relaxed participants will not be afraid to get candid with their feedback, and their honest opinions — whether positive or negative, will only help your business in the long run.
+Anyhow, relaxed participants will not be afraid to get provide candid user feedback, and their honest opinions — whether positive or negative, will only help your business in the long run.

 The following section should deal with the story angle.
 You may even provide user personas for each user and create a scenario around these.
 Ensure that these scenarios are as realistic as possible.

-After this, you should add short and crisp notes on what the users will be testing that day.
+After this, you should add short and crisp notes on what the users will test that day.
 Since there is a time limitation, be practical with what can be tested in one session.

 3. Run The Test

-Like the scriptwriting process, you can begin the actual test with a rundown of what is on the agenda.
-You may want to sprinkle your introductory speech with reassuring words so that the users can work with a clear and focused headspace.
-Also, mention that users shouldn’t hesitate to verbalise their honest opinion on the spot.
+Like the scriptwriting process, you can begin the test with a rundown of the agenda.
+You may want to sprinkle your introductory speech with reassuring words so the users can work with a clear and focused headspace.
+Also, mention that users shouldn’t hesitate to express their honest opinions.

 Once you start the test, stand by as a passive observer and withhold communication from your end unless necessary.
-Even your facial expressions can give away your thoughts, so be mentally prepared for this challenge.
+Your facial expressions can give away your thoughts, so be mentally prepared for this challenge.

 4. Analyse Your Findings

 Once the test concludes, it’s time for the team to gather around for a brainstorming session.
 For starters, you must cross-reference all of the findings and compare notes.
-During this process, keep an eye out for behaviour patterns, whether good or bad.
+During this process, keep an eye out for behaviour patterns, providing qualitative data, whether good or bad.

 That said, negative feedback and pain points will bring to light areas that need work.
 At the same time, your organisation may want to do more of what the users found memorable and user-friendly.